MysteryPancake/Houdini-Fun/README.md

 <img src="./images/cops/edge_blend_pos.png" width="400">

-3. Sample the image at the distorted coordinate using the Position Sample node.
+3. Sample the image at the distorted coordinate using the Position Sample node.<br>Blend multiple octaves of noise to smooth out the transition.

 <img src="./images/cops/edge_blending.png" width="400">